 One unique thing about pay-per-click advertising is that advertisers only incur costs for the number of clicks their ads get, making it more effective than CPM.
 So, instead of marketing your website organically, like through SEO and content marketing, you can ‘buy’ website visits.

-With search engine advertising, businesses bid for keywords related to their offerings for their sponsored links to appear at the top or bottom of the SERPs when users search for such keywords.
-For instance, when you search for a keyword like “digital marketing course” on Google, PPC ads from Google, Facebook, and Coursera appear.
-The companies will only pay if one clicks them.
+With search engine advertising, firms bid for keywords related to their offerings for their sponsored links to appear at the top or bottom of the SERPs when users search for the keywords.
+For instance, when you search for “digital marketing course” on Google, PPC ads from Google, Facebook, and Coursera appear.
+These companies only pay if one clicks the ads.

 How the PPC Model Works